Mason Burstow

-Mason Paul James Burstow (born 4 August 2003) is an English professional footballer who plays as a forward for Chelsea.
+Mason Paul James Burstow (born 4 August 2003) is an English professional footballer who plays as a forward for EFL League One club Bolton Wanderers, on loan from Hull City.

 Career

 Charlton Athletic

 Burstow came through the youth ranks at Welling United and Maidstone United before joining Charlton Athletic in 2020.
 He made his debut for the club on 31 August 2021 in a 6–1 EFL Trophy victory over Crawley Town where he scored Charlton's fifth goal of the night with his first touch in professional football.

 Chelsea

 On 1 February 2022, Burstow joined Premier League side Chelsea, remaining on loan at Charlton Athletic until the end of the 2021–22 season.
+He made his debut for Chelsea on 20 August 2023 in a 1–3 Premier League defeat to West Ham.

+Sunderland

+On 1 September 2023, Burstow joined EFL Championship club Sunderland on a season-long loan.
+He scored his first goal for the Black Cats on 27 January 2024 in a 3–1 home win over Stoke City.

+Hull City

+On 16 August 2024, Burstow signed for Hull City on a four-year deal for an undisclosed fee.
+He made his debut for Hull on 17 August, when he replaced Óscar Estupiñán in a 1–1 away draw against Plymouth Argyle.
+He scored his first goal for the club on 30 November 2024, when he came off the bench as a half-time substitute for Kasey Palmer in the 1–3 loss to Middlesbrough.

+Bolton Wanderers

+On 28 July 2025, Burstow joined League One side Bolton Wanderers on a season long loan.